Tyrone Taylor Player Props: Brewers vs. Reds

 - The pitching staff for the Reds has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Reds have a 4.87 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.83 team ERA that ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to allow 120 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Reds pitchers combine to allow 120 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- Ashcraft gets the start for the Reds, his 17th of the season.
-He is 4-6 with a 6.28 ERA and 61 strikeouts in 81 2/3 innings pitched.
+- The Reds are sending Abbott (4-1) to the mound to make his eighth start of the season.
+He is 4-1 with a 2.38 ERA and 48 strikeouts in 41 2/3 innings pitched.

-- In his most recent outing on Wednesday, July 5 against the Washington Nationals, the righty threw six innings, giving up one earned run while surrendering seven hits.
+- In his most recent appearance on Saturday, July 8 against the Milwaukee Brewers, the lefty tossed 4 1/3 innings, giving up six earned runs while surrendering nine hits.

+- The 24-year-old has a 2.38 ERA and 10.4 strikeouts per nine innings across seven games this season, while giving up a batting average of .192 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.